English

 Summer

 In the Summer we will be reading ‘The Explorer’ by Katherine Rundell.
-Through this book, we will be looking at how the author uses language and sentence structure to build tension.
-We also use evidence from the text to help justify our inferences.
+Through this book, we will be looking at how the author uses language and sentence structure to build tension and create vivid descriptions.
+We also use evidence from the text to help justify our inferences and look at how we can use context to help us identify the meaning of unfamiliar words.

 91JiTW8e9kL